 - Project Milestones: Outline the milestones for development and how much funding will be required for each stage ( as payments will be tied to project milestone completion ).
 Each milestone should specify the work to be done and the expected outcomes, providing enough detail for the ISC to understand the scope of the project work.

 - How Can The ISC Help: Please describe how you think the ISC can help.
 If you are looking for a cash grant include a detailed itemised budget and spending plan.
 We expect that most of the budget will be allocated for labor costs, but we will consider funding travel, equipment and services, such as cloud computing resources with good justification.
 If you are seeking to start an ISC working group, then please describe the goals of the group and provide the name of the individual who will be committed to leading and managing the group’s activities.
 Also describe how you think the ISC can we help promote your project.

 - Dissemination: How will you ensure that your work is available to the widest number of people?
 Please specify the open source or creative commons license(s) will you use, how you will host your code so that others can contribute, and how you will publicise your work.
 We encourage you to plan content to be shared quarterly on the R Consortium blog.

 We encourage you to seek feedback from the community before formally submitting the your proposal.
 You are welcome to email individual committee members to get their informal opinion, and you may want to publicise it more widely to get feedback from the broader R community.

-We will then publish all successful projects.
-We’ll also publish a brief description of unsuccessful projects, including the rationale for our decision (which might just be that we didn’t have enough money).
-The goal is to build up a knowledge base that helps the community submit good proposals.
+All accepted projects will be published on the R Consortium blog.
+Later the ISC will publish a brief description of unsuccessful projects, including the rationale for the decision (which might just be insufficient funding at this time).
+The intention is to help build up a knowledge base that helps the community submit good proposals.